Calphalon Quartz Heat Review

-No matter what temperature we set the Quartz Heat on, our multiple testing thermometers told us that is was running colder than the set temperature.
+No matter what temperature we set it on, our multiple testing thermometers told us that it was running colder than the set temperature.
 The good news is that, once we gave it ample time to heat up, it consistently ran about 15˚ cold.
 Therefore, we believe you'll generally get good results by adjusting the temperature to 15˚ hotter than a recipe calls for.
-However, this situation still feels less than ideal for food items that require a very specific temperature, and is a workaround we wouldn't expect to need in an oven of this caliber.
+However, this situation still feels less than ideal for food items that require a very specific temperature and is a workaround we wouldn't expect to need in an oven of this caliber.

 In general, we found that the Quartz Heat cooks larger frozen items (pizza) quite well and evenly, but fails to get great results from smaller items (tater tots).

 One of the nice things about the Quartz Heat is that it can accommodate a full-sized, 12-inch frozen pizza.
 We made many such pizzas with this oven and found it was able to easily produce an even level of cooking throughout every single pizza pie.
 Possibly because of its propensity to run a bit cold, we did had to leave the pizzas in an extra couple of minutes beyond the recommended time in order to get a nice browning on the lower crust.

 Cooking frozen tater tots was a slightly different story.
 In our tests, we ended up cooking tater tots for twice as long as recommended to get them fully cooked, and even then, the outsides were only slightly crispy.